The Importance of Avoiding Smoking and Alcohol During Pregnancy

 The dangers associated with smoking are the same for other tobacco products, like e-cigarettes.
 There is never a safe level of tobacco use during pregnancy.
 Giving up smoking benefits both you and your unborn child's health.
 Whenever possible, try to stay away from secondhand smoking while you are expecting.

 There is no evidence that consuming alcohol during pregnancy in a particular quantity or at a specific period reduces these risks.
 No alcoholic beverage is safer than any other.
-It is advised to abstain from any alcohol for the duration of your pregnancy, unless your doctor instructs you otherwise.
+Some women also notice that stress and poor sleep make cravings worse — gentle practices described in mental fog remedies can help steady your routine during difficult days.